-In the context of Data Governance, lineage enables data usage labels to propagate from datasets to downstream services that consume their data, such as Real-time Customer Profile and destinations.
+In the context of Data Governance, lineage enables data usage labels to propagate from schemas to downstream services that consume their data, such as Real-Time Customer Profile and Destinations.
 This allows policies to be evaluated and enforced at several key points in the data’s journey through Platform, and provides context to data consumers as to why a policy violation occurred.

 In Experience Platform, policy enforcement is concerned with the following lineage:

-Each stage in the above timeline represents an entity that may contribute to a policy being violated, as outlined in the table below:
+Each stage in the above timeline represents an entity that may contribute to policy enforcement, as outlined in the table below: